chalosalvador/sievo/README.md

 If you are unable to finish the whole assignment then write down the problems you ran into so that we can discuss about them.

-Deliver the source code as an encrypted zip file (if not encrypted the e-mail might not get through).
-Use password "Sievo".
-You can also use e.g. Google Drive to deliver the file.